NJDHTS/NJDHTS/numetric-workbooks/njsp-fatal-database.md

 <!-- -->
 >**tip**
-Bear in mind that the [**NJSP Fatal Involved**](https://cloud.numetric.com/workbooks#/report2/034c41ea-77da-47b8-a124-860e484e04ee) workbook is joined to the \(people\) Involved level via the crash table.
+The [**NJSP Fatal Involved**](https://cloud.numetric.com/workbooks#/report2/034c41ea-77da-47b8-a124-860e484e04ee) workbook is joined to the \(people\) Involved level via the crash table.
 As a result, counts and totals from this workbook will be structured as follows:

 >* Number of people involved in crashes where a crash attribute was applicable \(eg. municipality, year, route\)
 >* Number of people involved in crashes who fit a given set of person involved attributes \(eg. age, person type, BAC range\)